Autumn House Press: Prizes

-Autumn House holds annual contests in poetry, fiction, and nonfiction; the winners of which receive publication of a full-length manuscript a $1,000 advance against royalties, and a $1,500 travel/publicity grant to promote their book.
-Previous fiction winners include Michael X. Wang's Further News of Defeat: Stories and Sharma Shields's Favorite Monster.
-Melissa Wiley won the nonfiction prize in 2019 for Skull Cathedral: A Vestigial Anatomy, and poetry winners include lucky wreck by Ada Limón, The Moons of August by Danusha Laméris, and makalani bandele's under the aegis of a winged mind.
+Autumn House holds annual contests in poetry, fiction, and nonfiction; the winners of which receive publication of a full-length manuscript, a $1,000 advance against royalties, and a $1,500 travel/publicity grant to promote their book.
+Previous fiction winners include Michael X. Wang's Further News of Defeat: Stories in 2019 and Sharma Shields's Favorite Monster in 2011.
+Melissa Wiley won the nonfiction prize in 2019 for Skull Cathedral: A Vestigial Anatomy.
+Poetry winners include lucky wreck by Ada Limón in 2005, The Moons of August by Danusha Laméris in 2013, and makalani bandele's under the aegis of a winged mind in 2019.

-The press additionally awards the "Rising Writer Prize" in poetry and, beginning in 2021, in fiction.
-The prizes are awarded for first full-length books of by authors 36 years old or younger and are aimed at supporting the work of younger, less-established writers who will become the voices of an emerging generation.
+The press also awards the Rising Writer Prize in poetry and, beginning in 2021, in fiction.
+The prizes are awarded for first full-length books by authors who are 36 or younger.
 Winners receive publication and a cash prize.
 Previous winners include Dennis James Sweeney's In the Antarctic Circle, Eric Tran's The Gutter Spread Guide to Prayer, and Cameron Barnett's The Drowning Boy's Guide to Water.